 Is a Credit Check Required for the Mississippi Small Loan Bond?

 Surety companies will run a credit check on the owners of the lending company to determine eligibility for the Mississippi Small Loan bond.
 Since the bond has such a low limit ($1,000), the same rate is offered to all small loan brokers in Mississippi regardless of their credit score.
 The credit check is a “soft hit”, meaning that the credit.

 How Much Does the Mississippi Small Loan Bond Cost?

-The Mississippi Small Loan Bond costs just $100 per year.
+The Mississippi Small Loan Bond costs just $100 per year or $10 per month.

 How Does Mississippi Define “Small Loan Broker?”

 Mississippi statute 75-67-103 defines a small loan broker as any individual or business entity who lends money that is to be paid back in monthly installments or regular installments for periods of more or less than 1 month, regardless of whether or not the lender requires security from the borrower.